Creating a Game with Rojo

 You should see output like this in your terminal:

-Switch into Roblox Studio and press the Connect button on the Rojo plugin toolbar.
+Switch into Roblox Studio and press the Rojo plugin toolbar button.
 A dialog should appear:

 If the port number doesn't match the output from the command line, change it, and then press Connect.